DFHack/dfhack/docs/Plugins.rst

                         in advmode.
 The issue is that the screen tries to force you to select the contents separately from the container.
 This forcefully skips child reagents.
+:block-labors:          Prevents labors that can't be used from being toggled
 :civ-view-agreement:    Fixes overlapping text on the "view agreement" screen
 :craft-age-wear:        Fixes the behavior of crafted items wearing out over time (:bug:`6003`).
                         With this tweak, items made from cloth and leather will gain a level of